 2. Doing It by the Book

 The Arduino Project Handbook is a perfect beginner’s guide to all things Arduino.
 Clear photographs and wiring diagrams take the reader through 25 different projects, and easy to follow steps start with simple projects through to more complex systems.
-More information can be found in our Arduino project handbook review.

 Next up we have the near ubiquitous Arduino For Dummies.
 While it also begins with the very basics, some of the later projects are a little more ambitious.
 With clear photographs of examples throughout, it’s another great choice for people new to the world of tinkering.